-We hope the results will be evident in the music making and panel discussions you are about to witness over three nights at the Jewish Community Center of San Francisco.
-We invite you to approach our composers and speak with them directly about their work, just as they have been doing with each other, and hope that you enjoy the performances and festivities as much as we enjoy our annual search for nine “other minds.”
-This year we welcome composers ranging between 27 and 81 years of age, each of whom has a distinctive style and personality, most of whom have never before met each other.
+The results were evident in the music making and panel discussions over the three nights at the Jewish Community Center of San Francisco.
+The guest composers ranging between 27 and 81 years of age were in residence, each of whom has a distinctive style and personality, most of whom have never before met each other.

-We’re greatly pleased to have Ben Johnston in our midst this year.
-Ben, who will turn 82 on March 15, is the legendary creator of a body of work in just intonation for string quartet and other instrumental combinations that is the most highly developed of its kind.
-The purity of his sound is thrilling and we’ve matched him with two other practitioners of this angelic tuning proclivity: guitarist John Schneider, who will premiere Ben’s The Tavern, and Michael Harrison, whose work for just piano has been expanded to include San Francisco’s Del Sol String Quartet in a world premiere extravaganza to close this year’s event.
-Del Sol also will be performing Chinary Ung’s Spiral X for whistling and singing string players—a tour de force the group premiered in 2007 at the Library of Congress on the Stradivarius instrument collection there—as well as giving the world premiere of Toronto-based Linda Catlin Smith’s String Quartet No. 4, “Gondola,” and the American premiere of Polish composer Dobromiła Jaskot’s Linearia.
-The leading Danish composer of his generation, Bent Sørensen, will be represented by Phantasmagoria, played by the Trio con Brio Copenhagen, and Brazilian-born Berliner Chico Mello brings us his tongue-in-cheek aesthetic that is sure to find new followers.
+OM was greatly pleased to have Ben Johnston, the legendary creator of a body of work in just intonation for string quartet and other instrumental combinations that is the most highly developed of its kind.
+The purity of his sound is thrilling and we matched him with two other practitioners of this angelic tuning proclivity: guitarist John Schneider, who will premiere Johnston’s The Tavern, and Michael Harrison, whose work for just piano has been expanded to include San Francisco’s Del Sol String Quartet in a world premiere extravaganza to close this year.
+Del Sol also performed Chinary Ung’s Spiral X for whistling and singing string players—a tour de force the group premiered in 2007 at the Library of Congress on the Stradivarius instrument collection there—as well as giving the world premiere of Toronto-based Linda Catlin Smith’s String Quartet No. 4, “Gondola,” and the American premiere of Polish composer Dobromiła Jaskot’s Linearia.
+The leading Danish composer of his generation, Bent Sørensen, was represented by Phantasmagoria, played by the Trio con Brio Copenhagen, and Brazilian-born Berliner Chico Mello brought us his tongue-in-cheek aesthetic that is sure to find new followers.

-Our youngest composer, Catherine Lamb, 27, will contribute a unique blend of sonorities in her Dilations, commissioned with funds from San Francisco’s Gerbode Foundation and The Hewlett Foundation’s Emerging Composers 2007 initiative.
-And this year, in a bit of a departure, we’ll pay tribute to two composers who are not here with us in performances by the magnificent Amsterdam Cello Octet.
-The first work is by the late Argentinian-born Cologne-based Mauricio Kagel, and the second by Estonian Arvo Pärt.
-Performances by the Other Minds Ensemble, pianist Eva-Maria Zimmermann, violist Susan Ung, and cellist Hannah Addario-Berry round out the musical proceedings.
-Extending a long tradition of the Other Minds Festival, we invite you to take a look at our composers’ manuscripts in the lobby that have been donated by our guests to give you an idea of their musical signatures and an opportunity to take home an original piece of music history.
+The youngest composer, Catherine Lamb, 27, contributed a unique blend of sonorities in her Dilations, commissioned with funds from San Francisco’s Gerbode Foundation and The Hewlett Foundation’s Emerging Composers 2007 initiative.
+And this year, in a bit of a departure, OM paid tribute to two composers who are not here with us in performances by the magnificent Amsterdam Cello Octet.
+The first work was by the late Argentinian-born Cologne-based Mauricio Kagel, and the second by Estonian Arvo Pärt.
+Performances by the Other Minds Ensemble, pianist Eva-Maria Zimmermann, violist Susan Ung, and cellist Hannah Addario-Berry completed the musical proceedings.

 Michael Harrison, composer and pianist, combines a lifelong immersion in both Western and Indian classical music to create “a new harmonic world…of vibrant sound” (The New York Times).
 He became a protègè of La Monte Young and a disciple of the late Pandit Pran Nath in 1979.
 While completing graduate studies at the University of Oregon, he traveled to New York City where he worked closely with Young, preparing all of the specialized tunings and scores for The Well-Tuned Piano.
 Harrison became the only other person besides Young to perform this extended work.